Fujian Broncos F.C.

-Fujian Broncos Football Club is a Professional club from Quanzhou, China.
-They started competing in China League Two.
+Fujian Broncos Football Club was a professional football club from Quanzhou, China, that most recently competed in China League Two.

 History

 Quanzhou Broncos F.C. was established in 2013.
 On 6 March 2014, they changed their name to Fujian Broncos and enrolled in the 2014 China League Two.
 After playing there for two seasons, the club had to sell their Chinese FA registration and entire first-team to Jiangsu Yancheng Dingli F.C.
 After selling the first team, in 2017, the club played with a Team of 19–20-year-old players, and won the Quanzhou group of Fujian Super League, under the Portuguese coach Mauro Jerónimo.
 However, in the final stages of the league, the team was disqualified for disobedience to referees in their game against Fujian Tianxin.

+In 2016, the team withdrew from the professional game, focusing solely on youth football.